 While federal agencies have been slow in regulating nPB, CA OSHA has a PEL of 5ppm and listed it as a developmental/reproductive toxicant under Prop 65.
 Pennsylvania has included it on its hazardous substance list.
 ACGIH has listed the TLV for nPB as 10 ppm, but there is a proposal to decrease it to 0.1 ppm.
 Comparable to TCE, PCE, and MeCl in toxicity, nPB has been determined by the National Toxicity Program (NTP) as “reasonably anticipated to be a human carcinogen.”

-To summarize, nPB has 1) been shown to cause all kinds of health problems in animal studies, 2) worker safety issues have caused some real-world harm, 3) threshold value limits have been set well below achievable minimums, and 4) the EPA has stated unequivocally that nPB should not be used for degreasing of any kind.
-Whether the EPA actually bans nPB in the next 2-years almost seems beside the point.
+To summarize, 1-Bromopropane (n-Propyl Bromide, nPB) has 1) been shown to cause multitudinous health problems in animal studies, 2) worker safety issues have caused some documented harm, 3) threshold value limits have been set well below achievable minimums, and 4) the EPA has stated unequivocally that nPB should not be used for degreasing of any kind.
+Whether the EPA actually bans nPB in the next 2 years is nearly immaterial.
 Effective alternatives for nPB are readily available, so why not make the switch?

-The following are key characteristics of nPB that are needed in a viable alternative:
+The following are key characteristics of 1-Bromopropane (n-Propyl Bromide, nPB) that are needed in a viable alternative:

 - High solvency of oils and greases

 - Economical – a relative term, but cost has been the major factor keeping nPB on the market.